Oral Hygiene for Infants and Children

 - Create a routine

 Flossing should begin as soon as your child has teeth that touch each other.
 This varies in age because children’s teeth vary.
 In the early years, it is best if you floss entirely for your child.
-As they increase in age and independence, help create a habit of flossing.
+As they increase in age and independence, help them make it a habit to floss every day.
 Floss aids with handles make holding the floss and cleaning between teeth easier.
-As with brushing, it is important for you to follow up until they can remove all debris collectively.
+As with brushing, it is important for you to follow up until they can remove all debris themselves.